AUTISM RUINS ROOMMATE RELATIONSHIP WITHIN 12 HOURS!

 Spotting potential roommates with Autism or mental illness is not an easy task.
 I learned my lesson in my 30 plus years living in California, I have gone through tons of roommates.
 But the first one and the last one harbored Autistic mental illness.
 I didn't think it could happen after the first time, but it did.
 I figured it was so late in my life, that I'd spot it, but was I ever wrong, and it was 30 years later.

 This article began as an expose about a recent Autistic roommate I lived with who suffered from the disorder on a high level, something he hid, but came full on by the first week he'd moved in when I noticed he filled up the fridge with 20 cartons of eggs.
-It was the beginning of his stay, so I let it go and didn't think things with him would go to far South that I was ready to commit myself to a facility!
+It was the beginning of his stay, so I let it go and didn't think things with him would go too far South that I was ready to commit myself to a facility!
 But, just as it happened 30 years ago, so would it happen again, but even worse.

 The bottom line of this article is that it's gotten even more difficult to find the sane, normal ones with regular coping mechanisms.
 It's was a harsh awakening when I found out the person living as my roommate for the past few months was actually suffering from Autism.
-As I progressed, and started to know him, I started to see all sorts of odd behavior I did not pick up over the phone or in our pleasant interview.
+As I progressed, and started to know him, I started to see all sorts of odd behaviors I did not pick up over the phone or in our pleasant interview.
 He had a very deep voice, sexy voice and this guy used it to his best knowledge.

 We spent the first 8 months with a very pretty, spunky gal who really put energy back into 'these old bones'.
 She would drag me around town and make me see the world.
 This gorgeous wild cat gave me little gifts, sewed me up a bunch of handmade pillows.
 When I fell down and hurt myself, this young gal rubbed my back and soothed my nerves, saving me a trip to the E.R.

 And Ally was beautiful as she admonished, "Not on my time, no E.R. for you kiddo."
 It made me relax and felt her fingertips on my bare back.
 She handed me a big white pill.
 "Take it," she said, handing me a glass of Ginger Ale.
 I did.
 It helped.
+I felt like I was floating.

 It was a small ad online seeking a roommate to share expenses.
 A simple paragraph that I thought would reel in someone appealing as Ally had been.
 But, again, the cards fell wrong and I quickly learning that I'd made the biggest mistake of my 15 years living at this particular abode.
 Ally was the first person my hubby and I decided to rent the extra room to in all the time we've been living here.
 So we were "newbies" at it.
 That turned out to be the downfall of our space.